Better Gummy Texture

 When the process is controlled and texture still needs refinement, formulation changes should be done with a clear purpose: stabilize aw, reduce gradients, and maintain a consistent bite across real storage conditions.

-Humectants: useful, but easy to overdo
+Humectants: Helpful but Easy to Overdo

 Acid timing (critical in pectin systems)